algovaani/dealics-backend/BITBUCKET_PIPELINE_SETUP.md

    - Ensure deploy user has write permissions to deployment path
    - Check that deploy.sh is executable: `chmod +x deploy.sh`

+5. **Variable Assignment Errors**
+   - Ensure all environment variables are set in Bitbucket
+   - Check for typos in variable names
+   - Verify variable values are correct

 ### Debugging

 To debug pipeline issues: